 Highlights of Morocco

 Rabat, the majestic capital, city of lights, culture and history.
 The enchanted capital city of Rabat is home to many historic monuments.
 Rabat, which lies on the Atlantic coast, replaced Fes as the capital of Morocco in 1912 when Morocco was turned into a French protectorate.
 The French administrator General Louis Hubert Lyautey commissioned an architect to start building a French-style city, which today is the main area of Rabat.
 A must-see is the Mausoleum of Mohammed V, which was completed in 1971 and contains the tombs of the late Moroccan king and his two sons.
 The building is considered to be a prime example of modern Alaouite architecture with its typical white silhouette and green tiled roof.
 Get your first taste of a Moroccan medina with a visit to the Oudaya Kasbah, built in the 16th and 17th centuries on ancient foundations.
-Travel outside the city walls to see the ancient city of Sala, the first city in Morocco to be built by the Berbers.
+Travel outside the city walls to see the ancient city of Sqala, the first city in Morocco to be built by the Berbers.
 Its streets and public squares are full of masterpieces.

 Cosmopolitan Casablanca is considered to be the economic capital of the kingdom.The largest and most populated city in Morocco, Casa, as the locals call it, is also home to the largest religious monument in the Arab world after Mecca, the Hassan II Mosque.
 Designed by the French architect Michel Pinseau, the mosque has a glass floor, with room for 25,000 worshippers, through which the Atlantic can be seen while a further 80,000 can fit into the courtyard.
 The mosque's minaret is the world's tallest at 210 metres (689 ft).